Kentucky Military Institute: Founding

-One of the oldest traditional military prep schools in the United States, KMI was maintained in the vain of the Virginia Military Institute, in that all of its students were classified as cadets.
+One of the oldest traditional military prep schools in the United States, KMI was maintained in the vein of the Virginia Military Institute, in that all of its students were classified as cadets.
 It was founded in 1845 by Colonel Robert Thomas Pritchard Allen (September 26, 1813, to July 9, 1888) and chartered by the Commonwealth of Kentucky in 1847.

 History

-As the Civil War approached, a student "set the buildings on fire and the school was closed down," according to E. F. Bleiler.
+In 1860, as the Civil War approached, a student set the buildings on fire.
+The campus was partially destroyed and the Superintendent's residence was consumed.
 During the Civil War, the school remained closed.

 KMI wintered in Eau Gallie, Florida, beginning in 1907 (when it bought that ghost town) to 1921 (when the Eau Gallie campus burned to the ground).

 Due to financial troubles, the Florida campus moved many times in the late 19th and early 20th centuries, and was closed in 1924; it reopened the next year.
 It moved to Venice, Florida, in 1932, where winter classes were already being held.
 Charles B. Richmond was appointed as superintendent and the school thrived until the late 1960s.